ricardocr987/solana-sub/README.md

 <img width="1506" height="774" alt="image" src="https://github.com/user-attachments/assets/294bbabd-22b4-4ca2-8af3-4681e44e27a8" />

 ## 🎯 Overview

 This project demonstrates how to build a secure subscription service that handles USDC payments on Solana.
+The system provides a complete payment flow from wallet connection to transaction confirmation, with automatic subscription management and database persistence.

 **Key Features:**
 - 🔐 **Secure Transaction Flow**: Build transactions on server, sign on client
 - 🚀 **Modern Stack**: Elysia + Bun for both frontend and backend
 - 🔗 **Type Safety**: Full-stack type safety with Eden integration
 - 💰 **USDC Payments**: Handle real USDC transactions on Solana mainnet
-- 📱 **Wallet Integration**: Seamless wallet connection with @solana/kit
+- 📱 **Wallet Integration**: Seamless wallet connection with @wallet-standard/react
+- 💾 **SQLite Database**: Persistent storage for payments and subscriptions

 ## 📋 Prerequisites